TheMegaTB/SMP/README.md

 # smartHome
 Decentralized smart home network for home automation based on Rust and UDP Multicast

-Although this is written in rust with a focus on RaspberryPi's and HummingBoard's running ArchLinux on them it should run on any device rust can compile to.
+Although this is written in rust with a focus on RaspberryPi's and HummingBoard's running ArchLinux it should work on any device rust can compile to.

 ### Current state of development
 Currently this project is nowhere near finished.
 I decided to switch to rust as it is a compiled language which is